 * ByTheLightsOfTheirEyes: "Marge, could you close your eyes?
 I'm trying to sleep."

-* CareerResurrection: Troy undergoes one after marrying Selma.
+* CareerResurrection: In-Universe.
+Troy undergoes one after marrying Selma.

 * CharacterDevelopment: The entire point of the episode was to provide this for Troy.